AI Trail Analysis

 - bug spray

 Comfortable walking shoes are essential for the paved path.
-A water bottle is crucial for hydration.
-Depending on the season, a light jacket or rain shell is recommended due to changeable mountain weather.
+A water bottle is a must, especially in warmer months.
+While short, a light jacket or rain gear can be useful for unexpected weather changes.

 Safety tips⌄